akruszewski/gibl/manuscript/chapter3.md

 The `#:prefab` part is new.
 A prefab ("previously fabricated") structure type is a built-in type that is known to the Racket printer - we can print the structure and all of its contents.
 In addition we can serialize/deserialize these kinds of structures.

+I> ### Definition 2
+I>
+I> RSA is an asymmetric-key algorithm used to encrypt and decrypt messages.

 We will make a procedure that generates a wallet by generating random public and private keys.
-It will rely on the RSA[^ch4n1] algorithm.
+It will rely on the RSA algorithm.

 ```racket
 (define (make-wallet)